 As long as you pay your bill in full before the due date, you won’t have to pay any interest on the balance or on the purchases you’ve made since receiving your statement.

 What does this look like in real life?

 Let’s say you get a new card and make a $100 purchase with it on March 1, the billing cycle closes on March 24, and your payment due date is April 21.
 The time between March 24 and April 21 would be your grace period, during which you can pay off your $100 balance without paying any interest.
 (The length of the grace periods vary from card to card, so you’ll want to make sure you pay attention to your individual due date.)

-If you pay off your balances in full each month, that means you will keep your grace period from one billing cycle to the next — which mean no interest charges for you.
+If you pay off your balances in full each month, that means you’ll keep your grace period from one billing cycle to the next — which means no interest charges for you.

 You can revolve a balance, but it’ll cost you